ClinicWave/clinicwave-user-management-service/README.md

     ./mvnw spring-boot:run -Dspring-boot.run.profiles=docker
     ```

-5. Alternatively, you can use the provided `start-backend.sh` script to start the backend:
+5. Alternatively, you can use the provided `start-backend.sh` script to start the backend

 6. Ensure the `start-backend.sh` script has execute permissions.
 If not, grant execute permissions:
     ```sh